-In this feature, the third in our four-part series on beginning birdwatching in association with Meopta Optics, we take a look at some of the equipment owned by birders, and how choosing the right equipment will help you to develop your bird watching skills.
+In this feature, the third in our four-part series on beginning birdwatching, we take a look at some of the equipment owned by birders, and how choosing the right equipment will help you to develop your bird watching skills.

 While it’s true that all you need to start your bird watching adventure is your eyes, your ears an bucket loads of enthusiasm, as with any hobby, as your interest in birds develops you’re going to want to invest in some equipment to help you get more out of the time you put in.
 Here’s our guide to the gear you’ll need as your hobby develops.

 A notebook and a pencil are invaluable for recording the birds you see… and crucially for jotting down features / sketches of birds you don’t recognise so you can look them up in your field guide (see below).
 Another option, if you’d rather not carry a notebook, is your mobile phone: most smartphones offer a note-taking facility you can use to jot things down, and offer a voice recording feature to make audio notes.